Syntax Guide

 - name: job A

-script: echo helloWhen Job is a string, it can be treated as a script task, with name and script set to the string.
-Further simplified:
+script: echo helloWhen Job is a string, it can be treated as a script task, where both name and script take that string, and can be further simplified to:

 - stages: